ombadr/Windows-Server-Contabo-VPS/README.md

 ## Prerequisites

 - VNC Viewer application installed.
-You can download from [here](https://www.realvnc.com/en/connect/download/viewer/).
+Download it from [here](https://www.realvnc.com/en/connect/download/viewer/).
 - A Contabo VPS
 - Microsoft Remote Desktop for RDP connection to the machine.